Druue/OOP_Project/docs/agendas/Agenda-week3.md

 *If anybody has something that should be discussed but came up with that after the agenda was finalized (in point 2), he/she should bring that up now so that it can be discussed after all.*

-# Questions for the TA
-*Your TA will visit you in the second half of the lab session.
-Note down all questions that you have so that you can ask them then.*

 # Question round
 *If there are any questions, now is the time to ask them.*